PrismarineJS/mineflayer-pathfinder/readme.md

 * Array of functions `(block: Block) => number`

 ### exclusionAreasPlace
 An array of functions that define an area to be block placement excluded.
 Every function in the array is parsed the current Block the bot is planing to place a block inside (should be air or a replaceable block most of the time).
 Each function should return a positive number (includes 0) that defines extra cost for that specific Block.
-0 means no extra cost, 100 means it is impossible for pathfinder to consider this move.
+0 means no extra cost, 100 makes it impossible for pathfinder to consider this move.
 * Array of functions `(block: Block) => number`

 ### entityIntersections
 A dictionary of the number of entities intersecting each floored block coordinate.
-Updated automatically each path but, you may mix in your own entries before calculating a path if desired (generally for testing).
-To prevent this from being cleared automatically before generating a path see the [path gen options](#botpathfindergetpathfromto-movements-startpos-goal-options--).
+Updated automatically for each path, but you may mix in your own entries before calculating a path if desired (generally for testing).
+To prevent this from being cleared automatically before generating a path,s see the [path gen options](#botpathfindergetpathfromto-movements-startpos-goal-options--).
 * Formatted entityIntersections['x,y,z'] = #ents
 * Dictionary of costs `{string: number}`